April 5, 2025

 • Visit the IRS website and go to the section where you can apply for an EIN online.

-• Fill in all the required information including your LLC’s legal business name, mailing address, and so on.
+• Fill in all the required information, including your LLC’s legal business name, mailing address, and so on.

 • You can decide to apply by mail or fax.
-Simply download the Form SS-4, fill it and mail or fax it to the IRS.
+Simply download Form SS-4, fill it out, and mail or fax it to the IRS.
 You may need to wait up to four weeks if you applied by mail and up to four business days if you applied via fax.

 Step 5: Obtain any required licenses and permits

-You want to ensure that you obtain licenses and permits that are required in your industry, local government, or state.
+You want to ensure that you obtain the licenses and permits that are required in your industry, local government, or state.
 These could be a sales tax permit or any professional license related to your industry on Amazon.

 Step 6: Create an Operating Agreement

 Next, you will need to draft an operating agreement, which outlines the ownership and management structure of your LLC.
-The document should define the roles and responsibilities among members, profit distribution, voting rights, and so on.
+The document should define the roles and responsibilities of members, profit distribution, voting rights, and so on.

 Step 7: Open a business bank account